vuquangkhtn/problems-solving/knowledges/loading-a-website.md

 - Can block HTML parsing (unless async/defer attributes used)
 - May trigger additional resource requests

+**JavaScript Compilation**: Scripts are parsed into syntax trees, compiled to bytecode, and executed (mostly on main thread).

 ### 10. Render Tree Construction
 - Combines DOM and CSSOM into render tree
 - Determines which elements are visible and their styling
 - Excludes hidden elements (display: none)

+**Accessibility Tree**: Built alongside DOM to provide semantic information for screen readers and assistive technologies.

 ## Phase 2B: Browser Rendering